-This is the twenty-one Operation Phase Monthly Environmental Monitoring and Audit (EM&A) Report prepared by Black & Veatch for the Project "Proposed Extension of Public Golf Course at Kau Sai Chau Island, Sai Kung".
-This report presents the results of the EM&A works conducted in the month of November 2009 (25th October to 24th November 2009).
+This is the twenty-fourth Operation Phase Monthly Environmental Monitoring and Audit (EM&A) Report prepared by Black & Veatch for the Project "Proposed Extension of Public Golf Course at Kau Sai Chau Island, Sai Kung".
+This report presents the results of the EM&A works conducted in the month of February 2010 (25th January to 24th February 2010).
+This is the final report after 2-year operation phase environmental monitoring in accordance with the environmental permit.